intentor/adic/README.md

 }
 ```

-When dispatching a command, it's placed in a list in the `CommandDispatcher`, which is the one responsible for pooling and managing existing commands.
+**Note 1**: when dispatching a command, it's placed in a list in the `CommandDispatcher`, which is the one responsible for pooling and managing existing commands.

-Commands on the pool that are not singleton are "reinjected" every time they are executed.
+**Note 2**: commands in the pool that are not singleton are *reinjected* every time they are executed.

 ## <a id="order-of-events"></a>Order of events